 I deliver a minimum of 50 edited, high-resolution images (no watermark, of course) in a beautiful online gallery with full rights for you to download, share and print.

 The fee is $399.

-Want to go next level on this?
-For an additional fee, I can arrange for a beautiful champagne toast and dessert picnic.
+Want to go next level?
+For an additional $75, I can arrange for a beautiful champagne toast and dessert picnic.

 I'll send an online contract and invoice, which you can pay securely online with debit or credit card.